fusion809/fusion809.github.io-old2/_posts/2016/02/WU/05a/sabayon-linux.md

 * Server (useful for servers, I would not recommend using this edition as it has no desktop environment, by default)
 * Spinbase (pretty useless since the Anaconda installer was ditched.
 See it just has the command-line and its new installer cannot be run from the command-line)
 * Xfce

+Its officially supported package manager is Entropy, which installs packages with the `.tbz2` file extension.
+It has a command-line interface invoked by the command `equo` and a graphical user interface (GUI) called Rigo.
+To install a program with equo one would run:

+{% include Code/codeu.html line1="sudo equo install $package" %}

+while to uninstall (or remove) a program with Entropy, one simply runs:

+{% include Code/codeu.html line1="sudo equo remove $package" %}

+to update one's local package repositories, one runs:

+{% include Code/codeu.html line1="sudo equo update" %}

+to upgrade all software packages (which is best done after updating the local repositories, with the aforementioned command), one runs:

+{% include Code/codeu.html line1="sudo equo upgrade" %}